BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 You have several options available:
 * colorGradingTexture: Used to provide a color grading texture applied on your scene.
 You can use:
     * a [colorGradingTexture](//doc.babylonjs.com/api/classes/babylon.colorgradingtexture) using a [.3dl](https://en.wikipedia.org/wiki/3D_lookup_table) format.
-Demo: <Playground id="#17VHYI#15" title="ColorGrading Texture Post Process" description="Simple example of a colorgrading texture post process." image=""/>
+Demo: <Playground id="#17VHYI#15" title="ColorGrading Texture Post Process" description="Simple example of a colorgrading texture post process."/>
     * a standard texture (using .png for example) but with _invertY_ set to _true_, wrap mode as clamp and _imageProcessingConfiguration.colorGradingWithGreenDepth_ set to _false_.
-Demo: <Playground id="#17VHYI#9" title="ColorGrading Texture Post Process Green Depth" description="Simple example of a colorgrading texture post process." image=""/>
+Demo: <Playground id="#17VHYI#9" title="ColorGrading Texture Post Process Green Depth" description="Simple example of a colorgrading texture post process."/>
 * colorCurves: Used to provide several properties to change colors.
 More [details here](/divingDeeper/materials/using/masterPBR).
-Demo: <Playground id="#J9H084#12" title="ColorCurves Post Process" description="Simple example of a colorCurves post process." image=""/>
+Demo: <Playground id="#J9H084#12" title="ColorCurves Post Process" description="Simple example of a colorCurves post process."/>
 * contrast: 1.0 by default.
 Used to change the contrast.
-Demo: <Playground id="#J9H084#9" title="colorCurves Post Process (Contrast)" description="Simple example of changing the the contrast of a colorCurves Post Process." image=""/>
+Demo: <Playground id="#J9H084#9" title="colorCurves Post Process (Contrast)" description="Simple example of changing the the contrast of a colorCurves Post Process."/>
 * exposure: 1.0 by default.
 Used to change the exposure of the image.
-Demo: <Playground id="#J9H084#10" title="colorCurves Post Process (Exposure)" description="Simple example of changing the exposure of a colorCurves Post Process." image=""/>
+Demo: <Playground id="#J9H084#10" title="colorCurves Post Process (Exposure)" description="Simple example of changing the exposure of a colorCurves Post Process."/>

 You can also use this postprocess to enable a vignette effect.
 The vignette is positioned thanks to the following parameters:
 * vignetteStretch: 0 by default